Rails-is-Underrated/Ruby-on-Rails-with-Concepts/authentication/oauth.md

 #### Add Logging in

-To redirect users to Auth0 for authentication, redirect users to `/auth/auth0` endpoint in your app.
+To redirect users to Auth0 for authentication, we will have to follow the `/auth/auth0` endpoint in your app.

 ```ruby
 <%= button_to 'Login', '/auth/auth0', method: :post, data: {turbo: "false"} %>
 ```

-Click the Log In Button,
+Click the Log In Button, a google login form will pop up as above.

 ![](/images/auth.png)

-We have successfuly set up `OAuth` Authentication with Google.
+We have successfuly logged in a user with `Google OAuth`.

+Check out [this branch](https://github.com/Rails-is-Underrated/Duka/pull/4/files) for it's full implimentation.

 ***